Required

 How to Stop Foreclosure Through Chapter 13

 Chapter 13 bankruptcy allows you to reorganize your debts so that you can avoid repossession and/or foreclosure.
 If you are receiving foreclosure notices or you have fallen behind on your mortgage, Chapter 13 could be a powerful tool to help you regain control of your finances.
 The moment you file for bankruptcy, an automatic stay is put into place, which halts foreclosure proceedings and other debt collection methods.
+If you are facing foreclosure in Dallas, speak with a Chapter 13 bankruptcy lawyer immediately.

 The Chapter 13 Bankruptcy Timeline

-Step #1: You must take a credit counseling course within 180 days of filing.
+• Step #1: You must take a credit counseling course within 180 days of filing.

-Chapter 13 bankruptcy lawyer Dallas TXEvery person who files for Chapter 13 bankruptcy must complete an approved credit counseling course prior to filing for bankruptcy.
+Every person who files for Chapter 13 bankruptcy must complete an approved credit counseling course prior to filing for bankruptcy.
 You must take the course from an agency approved by the U.S. Trustee’s Office.
 The session will help you understand your situation and make sure you have income sufficient enough to repay creditors over time.
 The course may cost between $25 and $35, but that fee may be reduced or waived if you cannot afford it.

-Step #2: Once you file under Chapter 13, the automatic stay will go into effect.
+• Step #2: Once you file under Chapter 13, the automatic stay will go into effect.

 You must pay bankruptcy filing fees and submit specific forms to file your Chapter 13 bankruptcy.
 Then, a court will issue an automatic stay order that will notify your creditors to stop all collection efforts.
 If you have filed bankruptcy once or more within the last year, you may not get an automatic stay, or it may be limited.
 Once the Chapter 13 automatic stay is in place, all foreclosures, repossessions, and other collection efforts must pause.

-Step #3: You will submit your payment plan to the bankruptcy court for approval.
+• Step #3: You will submit your payment plan to the bankruptcy court for approval.

 You will work with your Chapter 13 bankruptcy attorney to establish a payment plan that you feel is reasonable for your specific situation.
 It can be difficult to know how much of a payment will be manageable for you.
-A careful assessment of your finances and work through the credit counseling courses can help.
+A careful assessment of your finances and working through the credit counseling courses can help.

-Step #4: About 20-40 days after you file, the creditors meeting will take place.
+• Step #4: About 20–40 days after you file, the creditors meeting will take place.

-The meeting of the creditors is a hearing where your trustee, attorney, and any creditors who wish to attend will gather and discuss your Chapter 13 bankruptcy.
+The meeting of the creditors is a hearing where your trustee, attorney, and any creditors who wish to attend will gather and discuss your Chapter 13 bankruptcy in Dallas.
 It can be intimidating to know that everyone will be discussing your situation; however, keep in mind that this is a part of the process that everyone encounters.
 Creditors rarely appear at the meeting of the creditors.
 Your attorney can help you review information and answer questions.

-Step #5: A confirmation hearing will be held 20-40 days after the creditors meeting.
+• Step #5: A confirmation hearing will be held 20–40 days after the creditors meeting.

 • Be feasible in that you have enough income to pay creditors as proposed.